foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet-1.md

 +++
 date = ""
-description = "Pinterest allows you create visually appealing pins within the platform.
-Use this cheat sheet to create your own carousels and collages!" disableComments = true image = "images/PinterestTrendsHero.png" slug = "/Pinterest-Trends" title = "Cheat Sheet"
+description = "Launched in December 2019, Pinterest Trends identifies the top searches in the US.
+Early access is currently being rolled out to users on desktop only.
+Also part of the new mini-site, is a search function that enables you to do your own keyword research.
+Whether Pinterest is in your marketing stack or not, the content themes here can be easily applied elsewhere." disableComments = true image = "images/PinterestTrendsHero.png" slug = "/Pinterest-Trends" title = "Pinterest Trends"

 +++
 The [Pinterest Trends](https://trends.pinterest.com/) dashboard includes a search bar where you can search for your own keywords.